Traackr/ansible-elasticsearch/README.md

 spm_client_token=<your SPM token here>
 ```

-### Edit your variables
+### Edit your vars/my-vars.yml
-See `vars/sample.yml` and create a `my-playbook/vars/my-vars.yml` that satisfies your local needs.
+See `vars/sample.yml` and `vars/vagrant.yml` for exmaple variable files.
+These are the files where you specify Elasticsearch settings and apply certain features such as plugins, custom JARs or monitoring.
+The best way to enable configurations is to look at `templates/elasticsearch.yml.j2` and see which variables you want to defile in your `vars/my-vars.yml`.
 See below for configurations regarding EC2, plugins and custom JARs.

-### Configure your playbook
+### Edit your my-playbook-main.yml
-Example `my-playbook/main.yml`:
+Example `my-playbook-main.yml`:

 ```
 ---